danbrakeley/frog/README.md

 - ✓ ~~structured logging~~
 - use colors to make difference betwen fields and msg more obvious
 - go doc pass
+- run it on other platforms
+- make some benchmarks, maybe do a pass on performance